leishanglin/leishanglin.com/en/chrome/proxy-lan-caused-site-cant-be-reached.md

 I’ll dig deeper into this when I have time later.

 2025/04/03 Log: The issue was identified as being caused by ClashX Pro hijacking Chrome’s QUIC traffic.
-The solution is to set 'Experimental QUIC Protocol' to
+The solution is to set 'Experimental QUIC Protocol' to 'Disabled', Or Set Proxy Mode to "Direct" on ClashX.
-'Disabled'

 See: chrome://flags/#enable-quic